 The final application deadline for the CME is Jan.
 5, 2022.

 Yes, online tours can be arranged with advance notice.

 Will my Manf. hours count towards my degree?

-The CME has established relationships with the schools of Business, Accountancy and Engineering.
-Other majors will need to speak with their school’s or department’s academic advisor to see how the hours will work with their schedule.
-It may require additional hours for some majors, but we will work with each student case by case.
+The CME has established relationships with the schools of Business, Accountancy, and Engineering.
+Other majors will need to speak with their academic advisor to see how the hours will work with their schedule.
+It may require additional hours for some majors, but we will work with each student individually.